Melania’s Touch-Up Policy

 Protocol for Touching Up Other Artists’ Work

-Because touching up another artist’s work is considered a new service,
+Touching up another artist’s work is considered a new service, so the process is handled differently.

 You may also book a free consultation to discuss what’s possible.